-The assignment marks will be collated and published in the myuni grade book when the final submissions have been marked.
-Note, these may appear to be different from those in the web submission system because of the individual weightings applied to the milestone and final submission marks.
-A grade book comment should describe how the components were used to calculate the final assignment mark.
+The programming assignment marks will be collated and published in the myuni grade book when the final submissions have been marked.
+Note, these may appear to be different from those in the web submission system because of the individual weightings applied to the manually and auto-graded sections as described in the assignment outline.

 The University places a high priority on approaches to learning and teaching that enhance the student experience.
 Feedback is sought from students in a variety of ways including on-going engagement with staff, the use of online discussion boards and the use of Student Experience of Learning and Teaching (SELT) surveys as well as GOS surveys and Program reviews.

 SELTs are an important source of information to inform individual teaching practice, decisions about teaching duties, and course and program curriculum design.
 They enable the University to assess how effectively its learning environments and teaching practices facilitate student engagement and learning outcomes.
 Under the current SELT Policy (http://www.adelaide.edu.au/policies/101/) course SELTs are mandated and must be conducted at the conclusion of each term/semester/trimester for every course offering.
 Feedback on issues raised through course SELT surveys is made available to enrolled students through various resources (e.g. MyUni).
 In addition aggregated course SELT data is available.

 - Academic Support with writing and speaking skills